schlotg/node-aws-deploy/README.md

     sudo ssh-keygen -t rsa -C "your_email@mail.com"
     press <enter> for the rest of the questions

-In order for this to work correctly you need to have a valid package.json for your application and include the the following line in your list of dependencies:

-    "node-aws-deploy":"git://github.com/schlotg/node-aws-deploy.git"

 Install Git and clone the install script:

         sudo yum install git